 In the YALLS Group our hope is that each individual will grow their independence in the community, workplace, and within their homes.
 Striving to help each of our participants find their niche that will provide them with fulfillment and pride that will keep them looking forward.

-The YALLS group is a division of the Special Needs Schools of Gwinnett.
-YALLS stands for Young Adults Learning Living Skills.
-We are a 501(c)(3) nonprofit adult day program for individuals 18 years or older with mild/moderate cognitive deficit’s.
-We follow a 12 month calendar with days off for major holidays and some planning days.
-In inclement weather we stand with the Gwinnett County schools procedures.
+The YALLS Group is a division of the Special Needs Schools of Gwinnett..
+YALLS stands for YOUNG ADULTS LEARNING LIFE SKILLS.
+We are a 501(c)(3) non profit adult day program/community access group for individuals 18 years or older with varying disabilities.
+We meet Monday - Friday 9am-3pm; 12 months out of the year with days off for major holidays and few planning days.
+In Inclement weather we follow the Gwinnett County Schools procedures.

 In order for a young adult to participate in our program they need to be able to or be willing to learn :

 Each individual is treated with respect and we encourage them to be proud of every attempt and outcome.
 Not only do we want them to succeed in our program but we want them to excel in life and be upstanding, kind citizens.

 The YALLS program was developed to provide an fulfilling and safe day for adults with varying disabilities.
 We work on independent and social skills within the community, home, and work environments.
 We strive to take our participants out into the community each and every day training and completing various projects and jobs.

 We have been very fortunate to partner with some of our local businesses to help our participants train in various fields.
 In return they have each given back to our group in very special ways.

 We are always looking for more partners and jobs.
 Please contact us if you would like our help?

 Here is a list of our current jobs: